SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

     }
 ```

-We configure a layout function to define the initial arrangement of views.
-The function is passed an empty layout to which we add the todos view.
-The layout is an immutable object, meaning that modifications have no side effects.
-Each modification creates a new layout instance that can be used for further modifications.
+We define the initial arrangement of views by specifying a layout function.
+The function is passed a factory to create the layout.

-> To be exact, the workbench layout defines an arrangement of parts.
+> The workbench layout is a grid of parts.
+Parts are aligned relative to each other.
 A part is a stack of views.
-The workbench has a main area part as the primary place to open views.
-Parts are aligned relative to each other.
-Views are added to parts.
+Content is displayed in views.
+> The layout can be divided into a main and a peripheral area, with the main area as the primary place for opening views.
+The peripheral area arranges parts around the main area to provide navigation or context-sensitive assistance to support the user's workflow.
+Defining a main area is optional and recommended for applications requiring a dedicated and maximizable area for user interaction.

-In this example, we first add a new part to the layout.
-We name it `left` and align it to the left of the main area.
+In this example, we create a layout with two parts, the main area and a part left to it.
+We name the left part `left` and align it to the left of the main area.
 We want it to take up 25% of the available space.
 Next, we add the todos view to the part.
 We name the view `todos`, the same name we used in the previous step where we created the secondary route for the view.
 This is how we link a view to a route.

 Open a browser to http://localhost:4200.
 You should see the todo list left to the main area.
 However, when you click on a todo, you will get an error because we have not registered the route yet.
 </details>